RCNXV/portofolio-web/index.md

 ### Prediction of User Visits Through the Promotional Banner Feature

-In this project, I have developed a machine learning model to tackle the challenge faced by the e-commerce division, which aims to predict whether users visiting the new website page will click on the promotional banner (ads) displayed on the site.
-By leveraging existing features and data, the model is designed to analyze user behavior and patterns to determine the likelihood of engagement with the promotional banners.
-This predictive capability can provide valuable insights for the e-commerce division, enabling them to optimize their marketing strategies and tailor their ad placements to effectively target potential customers.
-The machine learning model offers a data-driven solution to enhance user engagement and increase the effectiveness of promotional efforts on the e-commerce platform.
+In this project, I developed a machine learning model to predict user engagement with promotional banners on a new e-commerce website.
+By analyzing user behavior and leveraging existing data, the model provides valuable insights for optimizing marketing strategies and targeting potential customers more effectively.
+This data-driven solution enhances user engagement and improves the effectiveness of promotional efforts on the platform.

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#) [![](https://img.shields.io/badge/Jupyter-white?logo=Jupyter)](#)